raalesir/distributed_trajectories/docs/implementation.rst

-The surface of interest is being partitioned by the rectangular grid, with the number of cells  along latitude and longitude as parameters.
+The surface of interest is being partitioned by the rectangular grid, with the number of cells  along latitude and longitude as parameters, `m` and `n`.
-For all trajectory's points within the cell  we calculate the mean value and put it into  the center of the cell.
+For all trajectory's points within each cell  we calculate the mean value and put it into  the center of the cell.

-For one dimensional cell, the procedure for mean value :math:`x_{mean}` calculation will look like.
+For one dimensional cell, the procedure for mean value :math:`x_{center}` calculation will look like.

 .. math::
     A=2; B=14; m=6; x=8.43